-Most import and/or upload errors will be resolved by one or more of the following, and this will prevent you from troubleshooting any further than is needed to resolve the issue!
+Most import and/or upload errors will be resolved by one or more of the following steps.

 Your subscriber import filetype must be .csv — if it's .txt (regular text file), .xlsx (Excel file), or anything else, our importer won't be able to parse it.
 CSVs are very commonly used for data exports, and should be provided as a standard export format.